rgmyr/coremdlr/README.md

 ## Data

 Current data consists of 12 UK Contiential Shelf wells from Q204 and Q205.
 Please check out the data folder for more information and licensing.
+The full dataset is here: https://figshare.com/articles/dataset/UKCS_Q204_Q205_Subsurface_Data_products_for_Machine_Learning_Study/14265689 including the images.